urbit/docs/docs/programming/arvo/system/security-driver.md

 The oauth2 library provides the main "engine" in `standard`, just like in basic auth, except that we also have to specify a function to save the access token when we get it.
+It's worth noting that this library is well documented in the source, including examples: `/=home=/lib/oauth2/hoon`.

 Running `+http://api.github.com/user` tries to make a request to Github with authentication.
 This loads into the bale the keys,